WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 BillyOh Petra Tongue and Groove Reverse Apex Summerhouse

 Now, you get to the part where you may have to deal with mould growth.
-These dust-like fungal species occur because of condensation.
+Moulds are dust-like fungal species that occur due to condensation.
 They appear as pinpoint black spots, usually on the side and in the corners of the wall.

 Next, check if the door’s handle and mechanism turn properly.
 If something is catching and it won’t open, the lock is likely old.
 It also might be the perfect time to invest in a new summerhouse door lock.